Don’t allow yourself to be misled.

 If you don’t have any of those conditions, getting a life insurance policy without a waiting period is likely possible.

-Be sure to talk to an independent agent that represents multiple companies so that they can explore your options.
+Be sure to talk to an independent agency that represents multiple companies so they can explore your options.